Note: This article is featured in this booklet, which shows the surprising connection between Christmas and the creation of the world.

 just” in the sight of God is from God.
 No human being can put on the righteousness of Christ, for this can only be done by God (1 Corinthians 1:30).
 We can’t rely on our good works (our “coverings of fig leaves”) or on sacraments (e.g., communion, baptism) to stand just before God.
 It is only what God does for us that enables us to be clean before our Creator.

 Now, if it is only God who is able to clothe us in righteousness, how can we obtain that clothing?

 The Bible makes it very clear in Romans 10:9:

-The first Adam gave life to all his descendants.
+The first Adam was the father of humanity and endowed all his descendants with sin and death (Romans 5:12).
 The last Adam, Jesus Christ, communicates life and light to all men (John 1:4).
-He gives eternal life to those who receive Him—who believe in His name—giving them the “
+He gives eternal life to those who receive him—who believe in his name—giving them the “

 right to become children of God” (John 1:12).

 The first Adam experienced the judgment of God.
 He eventually died and his body turned to dust.
 Because of his sin, death came upon all men, “

 For all have sinned, and fall short of the glory of God” (Romans 3:23).

 The last Adam, Jesus Christ, also experienced the judgment of God—not for his own sins (He lived a perfect life), but for the sins of mankind.
 He died on the Cross to atone for sin (Isaiah 53:5; 1 Peter 3:18; Hebrews 2:9).
 But he did not stay dead, nor did his body “

 see corruption” (Acts 2:27; 13:35–37).
 On the third day, he rose again, thereby overcoming the devil and the power of death for all people who believe in him (Hebrews 2:14), and bringing resurrection from the dead (1 Corinthians 15:22–23).